Belgium national football team: UEFA European Championship

-With only six successful qualification campaigns out of sixteen, Belgium's performance in the European Championship does not compare to their World Cup record, yet it holds the highest record compare to their World Cup performance.
-Belgium has hosted or co-hosted the event twice; they were chosen to accommodate the UEFA Euro 1972 from three candidates, and hosted UEFA Euro 2000 with the Netherlands.
+Belgium have qualified for the UEFA European Championship seven times, and has hosted or co-hosted the event twice; they were chosen to accommodate 1972 and 2000, co-hosting the latter with the Netherlands.

 At Euro 1972, Belgium finished third after losing 1–2 against West Germany and beating Hungary 2–1.
-The team's best continental result is their second place at Euro 1980 in Italy.
-By finishing as group winners, Belgium reached the final, to face West Germany.
-The West German Horst Hrubesch scored first, but René Vandereycken equalised courtesy of a penalty.
+The team's best continental result is runners-up at Euro 1980 in Italy, losing to West Germany.

+West Germany's Horst Hrubesch scored first, but René Vandereycken equalised courtesy of a penalty.
 Two minutes before the regular playing time ended, Hrubesch scored again denying Belgium a first European title.

 At Euro 1984, in their last and decisive group match against Denmark, the Belgian team took a 0–2 lead, but the Danes won the match 3–2.
-Sixteen years later, Belgium automatically reappeared at UEFA's national team tournament as co-hosts.
-After winning the Euro 2000 opener against Sweden 2–1, two 2–0 losses against eventual runners-up Italy and Turkey eliminated the Belgians from the tournament by the end of the group stage.
+Sixteen years later, Belgium reappeared at the Euros as co-hosts, qualifying automatically, but the Belgians were eliminated in the group stage.

-In spite of winning with broad margins against the Republic of Ireland (3–0) and Hungary (0–4) at Euro 2016, Belgium exited in the quarter-finals.
-As during the tournament's qualifiers, Wales defeated Belgium.
-This time by 3–1.
+Belgium exited in the quarter-finals of UEFA Euro 2016, losing to Wales.